dfinity/quill/README.md

 approach to sending query/update calls to the IC.
 In the first phase, `quill` is used with the various subcommands to generate and sign messages based on user input, without needing access to the internet.
 In the second phase, the signed message(s) are sent to the IC.
-Since this requires connection to boundary nodes via the internet, cold-wallet users will transport the signed message(s) from the air-gapped computer (i.e. with a USB stick) to a computer connected with the internet
+Since this requires connection to boundary nodes via the internet, cold-wallet users will transport the signed message(s) from the air-gapped computer (i.e. with a USB stick, or via QR code) to a computer connected to the internet.

 ## Disclaimer